Sample code: Identify the context of natural language with the Watson Natural Language Classifier service

 Sign in to run, change, and deploy this code.

-of the Watson Natural Language Classifier service or the
+the overview of the Natural Language Classifier service or the github

-repo for the Java API for more information.
+repo for the Watson node.js API for more information.

 Using this code once deployed